-It’s understandable.
-A strange game layout with writing and numbers on its felt, an unfamiliar face handling money and directing newcomers and the table’s actions, and potentially worst of all, other casino patrons all with their own (often misguided or unfounded) approach to how to play a particular game.
-Nerves and social anxiety kick in, not wanting to be viewed as a novice nor slow down the pace of the game.
+It’s understandable, and the reasons are many: a strange game layout with writing and numbers on its felt; an unfamiliar face handling money and directing newcomers and the table’s actions; and potentially worst of all, other casino patrons all with their own (often misguided or unfounded) approach to how to play a particular game.
+Nerves and social anxiety kick in.
+Nobody wants to be viewed as foolish or slowing down the game.

 Most importantly, real money is at stake.
 Why not prepare a little and increase comfort levels, so that next trip to the casino is as fun as possible?

 After placing a wager on the corresponding (labeled) spot on the game felt, the dealer does all the work from there.
-Hands move quickly relative to how other players behave at the table – noteworthy because players are allowed to touch the cards dealt to them but not the dealer’s cards of course.
+Hands move quickly relative to how other players behave at the table.
+This is noteworthy because players are allowed to touch the cards dealt to them, but not the dealer’s cards, of course.

-Superstition and cultural practices make the squeezing or peeling back of dealt, face down cards common.
+Superstition and cultural practices make the squeezing or peeling back of dealt, face-down cards common.
 Don’t be surprised to find lots of scratches and bent corners.
-As one might assume, playing cards in a Baccarat game don’t last very long and are replaced with more regularity than in other table games.
+As one might assume, playing cards in a baccarat game don’t last very long.
+They are replaced with more regularity than in other table games.

-There are only three wagers one can make in Baccarat, and wagers are final before any cards are dealt.
+There are only three wagers one can make in baccarat.
+All wagers are final before any cards are dealt.
 Chips or plaques, something that signifies value, are placed on the respective areas of the felt titled Player, Banker, or Tie.
-Some casinos have attached side games to Baccarat, yet these have decreased in popularity.
+Some casinos have attached side games to baccarat, yet these have decreased in popularity.

-This article will briefly cover how some side bets have given players an advantage in the game though because of this, most casinos have eliminated the side bets from the felt.
-Main game play simply focuses on three wagers.
-The house advantage is low in Baccarat with the exception of the Tie bet.
-It’s 1.24% on the Player bet, 1.06% on the Banker bet, and 14.36% on the Tie.
-Don’t play the tie in Baccarat for this reason.
+This article will briefly cover how some side bets have given players an advantage in the game.
+Because of this, though, most casinos have eliminated the side bets from the felt.
+Main gameplay simply focuses on three wagers.
+The house advantage is low in baccarat with the exception of the Tie bet.
+It’s 1.24 percent on the Player bet, 1.06 percent on the Banker bet, and 14.36 percent on the Tie.
+Don’t play the tie in baccarat for this reason.

 Baccarat is usually dealt from a shoe consisting of eight decks of playing cards.
 Sometimes six are used.
-Traditional 52 card decks are used (no Jokers), and cards are assigned the following values.
-Aces count as one.
-Two through nine represent their face or pip value, and Tens, Jacks, Queens, and Kings are assigned a value of zero.
+Traditional 52-card decks are used (no Jokers), and cards are assigned the following values: aces count as one; two through nine represent their face or pip value; 10s, Jacks, Queens, and Kings are assigned a value of zero.

-The best possible score in Baccarat is nine.
-There is no busting like in Blackjack.
-Winning “Player” wagers pay even money, while winning “Banker” bets pay even money minus a five percent commission (or 19/20).
+The best possible score in baccarat is nine.
+There is no busting like in blackjack.
+Winning “Player” wagers pay even money.
+Winning “Banker” bets pay even money minus a five percent commission (or 19/20).
 Ties pay 8-1.

-With a freshly shuffled shoe, a game of one or many (up to a dozen in some instances) players buy into the game as one might in any table game and in return get chips or plaques adding up to the corresponding buy-in value.
+With a freshly shuffled shoe, a game of one or many (up to a dozen in some instances) players buy into the game as one might any table game.
+In return, they get chips or plaques adding up to the corresponding buy-in value.
 The dealer will flip over the first card from the shoe.
 That card determines how many cards the dealer is to burn (discard face down) before beginning the first deal.

-Aces being one – through nine – are self-explanatory.
-Turning over a Ten, Jack, Queen, or King means the dealer burns ten cards.
+Aces (counting as one) through nines are self-explanatory.
+Turning over a 10, Jack, Queen, or King means the dealer burns ten cards.
 A cut card is placed in the back of the shoe in a spot where reaching the cut card instead of the first card of a round means the dealer can continue to deal one more complete round.

 How to gain an edge

 After a point has been established, players have the opportunity to place a variety, at least dozens, of other bets.
 The shooter will continue to shoot until a seven is rolled before the point.
-Seven is the most important number in Craps because it is the most common combination on two six-sided die.
+Seven is the most important number in craps because it is the most common combination of two six-sided dies.

 House edge and the odds bet

-The line bets are the most common Craps bets because they are fundamental to the function of the game, and they also have the lowest house advantage of any Craps bet that has an inherent advantage.
-An important concept, the odds bet, is the only bet on the Craps table that does not have a house advantage!
+The line bets are the most common craps bets because they are fundamental to the function of the game.
+They also have the lowest house advantage with an inherent advantage.
+An important concept, the odds bet, is the only bet on the table that does not have a house advantage.
 It is correct to say that on the odds bet, a wager that supplements a line bet, the casino has zero advantage.
 Odds bets are placed either immediately behind a player’s pass line bet or to the right of their don’t pass bet.

 “Horn high yo.
 Big red.
 Hard eight back up.
-C & E…” Lingo is commonly heard from the the rail of a rowdy Craps table.
-As previously mentioned the game of Craps affords players numerous ways to bet.
-A red chip ($5) player can easily find him/herself with hundreds of dollars in action.
+C & E…” Lingo is commonly heard from the rail of a rowdy craps table.
+As previously mentioned, the game affords players numerous ways to bet.
+A red chip ($5) player can easily find him or herself with hundreds of dollars in action.
 Seemingly small stakes yield no shortage of risk for players who like to reap the rewards or rue in the pain on all outcomes of the dice at any given moment.

 Three Card Poker

-3 Card Poker tables are intimate with a maximum of five player seats.
-In terms of complexity compared to Blackjack, for what the game adds visually on the felt it makes up for in actual game play.
+Three Card Poker tables are intimate with a maximum of five player seats.
 Don’t let all the writing on the felt be intimidating.
-As the name implies, 3 Card Poker or 3CP for short, is a table game loosely tied to poker in terms of hand rankings.
+As the name implies, Three Card Poker, or 3CP for short, is a table game loosely tied to poker in terms of hand rankings.

 Wagering in 3CP is fairly rudimentary.
 A player places an ANTE wager simply to participate in a hand.
 A common secondary wager a player might make concurrently is the PAIR PLUS bet, a wager which pays out solely based on the ranking of a player’s poker hand.
 The rankings and payouts are printed on the felt.
 A pair pays even money, while a straight flush pays 40-1.
 Some but not all casinos deal 3CP where royal flushes have an even higher payout on the pair plus bet.